askimed/nf-test/docs/docs/cli/test.md

 By default,nf-test automatically stores a new snapshot.
 When CI mode is activated, nf-test will fail the test instead of storing the snapshot automatically.

+### `--filter <types>`

+Filter test cases by specified types (e.g., module, pipeline, workflow or function).
+Multiple types can be separated by commas.

 ### Optimizing Test Execution

 #### `--related-tests <files>`